tiptoppress/category-posts-widget/readme.txt

 * Add-ons
 * All free features
 * E-Mail support
-* Free trail on localhost
+* Free trial on localhost
 * More examples on the [demo pages](http://demo.tiptoppress.com/)

 = Features =